okeeffed/developer-notes/manual/Web/Web-Concepts.md

 When present on a response to a HEAD request that has no body, it indicates the value that would have applied to the corresponding GET message.

 Source: https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Transfer-Encoding

+Usual headers include `Transfer-Encoding: gzip` - HTTP 2.0 does not support `chunked`.